Hirst Priory

-Hirst Priory is an 18th-century country house and grounds in Belton on the Isle of Axholme, North Lincolnshire, United Kingdom.
-The current building was built upon the site of a 12th-century Augustinian priory (Hirst Priory).
+Hirst Priory is an 18th-century country house in Belton on the Isle of Axholme, North Lincolnshire, United Kingdom.
+The current house was built on the site of a 12th-century Augustinian priory (Hirst Priory).

-Hirst Priory served as a family residence first for the Stovin family, and then the Lister family in the 19th century.
+Hirst Priory served as a family residence first for the Stovin family, and later for the Lister family in the 19th century.
 In 1903, the property was purchased by D. Stubley for £18,000.
 In the early 1990s, a development group purchased Hirst Priory in order to develop a hotel and leisure complex, but these plans were abandoned.
 In 2014, Hirst Priory was converted to a wedding and events venue, with renovation work carried out to ensure the preservation of the Grade II listed building.

 Architecture

-Hirst Priory is a red brick-built structure consisting of a part subterranean basement, ground floor, first floor, and second-floor loft space which previously served as servants' quarters.
+Hirst Priory is a red brick-built structure consisting of a partial subterranean basement, ground floor, first-floor, and second-floor loft space which previously served as servants' quarters.

 The house was built in two stages, with the older of the two parts containing a partially subterranean brick-vaulted basement.
-The extension added in the 19th century also has a basement area of more standard box-shaped dimensions.
-It has a hand wheel water pump, an end room with barred windows, and a reinforced door reputed to have served as a temporary holding cell for the local magistrates.
+The 19th-century extension added another more standard basement area.
+This part of the basement has a hand wheel water pump, an end room with barred windows, and a reinforced door reputed to have served as a temporary holding cell for the local magistrates.

-All the rooms, including the loft and the later basement extension, have open hearths.
-The northwest first-floor corner room includes a bread oven in addition to the fireplace.
-Under the courtyard on the West side of the building is a large vaulted and vented brick storage area, most likely used for keeping fuel stores dry.
-The building is only accessible via stepped entrances to ensure the ground floor is well above any potential flood level.
+All the rooms, including the loft and the basement extension, have open hearths.
+The northwest first-floor corner room also includes a bread oven.
+Under the courtyard on the west side of the building is a large vaulted and vented brick storage area, most likely used for keeping fuel stores dry.
+The building is only accessible via raised entrances with steps to ensure the ground floor is well above any potential flood level.

 History

-Hirst Priory was the site of Augustinian Priory cell dependant on Nostell, founded by Nigel d'Albini early 12th century as Hyrst Priory.
-It was not conventual, and was probably for 1 or 2 canons supervising estate of Nostell.
+Hirst Priory was the site of Augustinian priory cell in Nostell, founded by Nigel d'Albini in the early 12th century as Hyrst Priory.
+It was not conventual, and was likely intended for one or two canons as a supervising estate of Nostell.
 It was dissolved c.
 1540.
-A rectangular moat and buildings are shown on an "ancient map" and OS 1in.
-1st Ed.
-1824.
-"The moat is still perfect on the NE and W, and enclosed about half an acre of ground, an old barbary tree marks the place where the chapel stood; and at a short distance is the holy pond, which seems to have been a well dug to some small spring, which was descended by a few steps, of these there are some remains".
+A rectangular moat and buildings are shown on an "ancient map" and the Ordnance Survey 1-inch first edition map of 1824.
+"The moat is still perfect on the NE and W, and enclosed about half an acre of ground, an old barbary tree marks the place where the chapel stood; and at a short distance is the holy pond, which seems to have been a well dug to some small spring, which was descended by a few steps, of these there are some remains."

-The present building is Georgian-Victorian, part of the moat survives, possibly altered by later landscaping.
+The present building is Georgian-Victorian, and part of the moat survives, possibly altered by later landscaping.